MaibornWolff/Carbon-Measuring-Guide/setup_guides/cloud-carbon-footprint.md

 AZURE_SUBSCRIPTIONS=["subscription-1", "subscription-2"]
 ```

-##### Data Persistance
+##### Data Persistence

 The application should be connected to a MongoDB database, however it offers the alternative of local storage.

 ##### Using Local Storage

-By default the `.env.template` file has several MongoDB settings that will make the api container to fail if not set properly.
+By default, the `.env.template` file has several MongoDB settings that will make the api container to fail if not set properly.

 If local cache is enough just comment out the lines:
 ```